dwave-training/number-partitioning/README.md

 To complete the program, please complete the following:

-- Add your token to the `get_token` function
+- Add your token to the `get_token` function.
-- Fill in the entries in your QUBO dictionary in the `get_qubo` function
+- Fill in the entries in your QUBO dictionary in the `get_qubo` function.
+In your QUBO dictionary use 0-7 for the variables.
-- Find good values for `chainstrength` and `numruns` in the `run_on_qpu` function
+- Find good values for `chainstrength` and `numruns` in the `run_on_qpu` function.

 If you get stuck, you can first check that your QUBO is correct by setting `chainstrength = None` on line 47 in `npp.py`.
 This will use the Ocean chain